-C. Sharing the Fun
+7.1 Sharing the Fun

 One distinct difference between our application and mobile games is the designed purpose of promoting exercise versus promoting play.
 However, we found that the difference in use is not necessarily so distinct.
-Where other games have been shown to promote exercise, we found that playfulness can be a side effect of health-focused applications.
+Where other games have been shown to promote exercise, we found that playfulness can be a side effect of health focused applications.

 Participants had fun competing as described above and they did not only use it for teasing each other and as a conversation topic: some of them saw it as a game.
 One of the participants commented that his buddy "wanted to win so much.
 Before we could even get it to a certain level, he was flying", he said.
-'Walking around' with the sole purpose of gaining active minutes was common behaviour among some participants, which not only shows their competitiveness but also how they wanted to 'play' the system.
-In essence, the application has game-like characteristics for those who like to play: the winner is the person who accumulates the most activity in a day.
+'Walking around' with the sole purpose of gaining active minutes was common behavior among some participants, which not only shows their competitiveness but also how they wanted to 'play' the system.
+Playfulness was characteristic for the participants who had the flexibility to go out of their way to be more active.
+Group 1 for example had a very set daily life compared to the other groups and therefore mostly used it to monitor their own activity.
+Most of the participants in the other groups had time and flexibility to actually go out of their way to increase their activity level.
+In essence the application have game-like characteristics where input is moderate activity.
+One wins the game by doing more of such activity than others.
+Where traditional console-based games are some-times criticised as promoting physical inactivity, we suggest that Shakra demonstrates that one can create a hybrid that is both a game and a health-promoting application.